Saaka/IdentityIssuer/README.md

 IdentityIssuer lets you manage user accounts for multiple application in one place.
 Create Tenants with independent users.
 Each of them enables multiple registration options like classic credentials or Social logins: Google, Facebook (more comming soon).

+## Appsettings

+`ConnectionStrings` section is most important as you need to provide valid MSSQL Server address.
+`Issuer` in `Auth` section is adds an extra validation for our tokens.
+`Google` and `Facebook` validation inputs are preset and should not be changed most of the time.

+* `ConnectionStrings`
+    * `AppConnectionString` - MSSQL database address

+* `Auth`
+    * `Issuer` - The issuer name.
+It is validated during JWT Token authorization process.

+* `Google`
+    * `ValidationEndpoint` - API Endpoint for Google token validation.

+* `Facebook`
+    * `ValidationEndpoint` - API Endpoint for Facebook token validation.

 ## Docker
 #### WebAPI
 Run commands to build and run Web API in docker.